Our Disclosure

 Once that portion has ended, you can withdraw your funds without incurring a penalty.
 One difference is that a cashable GIC allows you to keep any interest earned before withdrawal, while a redeemable GIC penalizes you by charging an early redemption rate.

-There are also market-linked GICs which are tied to the performance of the stock market.
+There are also market-linked GICs, which are tied to the stock market’s performance.
 On the one hand, you get the safety of a GIC investment, but on the other hand, your interest rate is tied to the performance of the S&P/TSX.

 These are some of the most volatile GICs because your returns could be massive if the TSX does well but less than optimal if it performs poorly.